vnijs/gitgadget/README.md

 Please use the issue tracker on GitHub to suggest enhancements or report problems: https://github.com/vnijs/gitgadget/issues.

+> Hover over any button in the application for additional information about the action taken upon click

 ## Introduce

 To start using git and gitgadget [introduce yourself to git](http://happygitwithr.com/hello-git.html)